Finding an Alternative to Poly Mailers

-Paperboard thickness: When looking for the right paper thickness for your needs, you'll want to strike the right balance.
-The thinner the paper, the more it can crease and tear under the weight of its contents and its journey.
-However, if the paperboard is too thick, it can be more difficult to work with because the mailer won’t flex to fit the shape of your product.
+When looking for the right thickness, you'll want to strike the right balance.
+The thinner the paper, the more it can crease and tear under the weight of its contents and journey.
+Thicker paper can be more difficult to work with because the mailer won’t flex to fit the shape of your product.

-How are paper thickness and weight measured?
-There are two standard measurements.
-Pounds refers to the weight of the paper, measured by how much 500 standard size sheets weigh.
-Card stock or paperboard typically range from 50 to 140 pounds.
-Points measure paper thickness, and simply refer to the thickness of the sheet using calipers.
+Paper thickness and weight are measured in two standard ways.
+Pounds refer to the weight of the paper, measured by how much 500 standard size sheets weigh.
+Card stock or paperboard typically ranges from 50 to 140 pounds.
+Points measure the paper thickness and simply refer to the thickness of the sheet using calipers.
 Each point represents 1/1000th of an inch.
 The higher the value, the thicker the paper.

-Top and bottom expandability: Some mailers have top and/or bottom creases (such as this one pictured) that allow for easy top and bottom expansion, enabling the mailer to conform to bulky contents.
-This feature provides the three dimensionality of a shipping box, with the cost and ease of use as a mailer.
+Some mailers have top and/or bottom creases that allow for easy top and bottom expansion, enabling the mailer to conform to bulky contents.
+This feature provides the three-dimensionality of a shipping box, with the cost and ease of use as a mailer.

-Padding: Some mailers, such as this one, have a layer of protective padding, which can be an important addition for when shipping certain items.
+Some mailers, such as this one, have a layer of protective padding, which can be an important addition when shipping certain items.

-Recycled content: If sustainable packaging is your focus, you'll want to look for the highest percentage of recycled content possible, maximizing post-consumer waste in particular.
-Paper can be recycled four to seven times before it reaches the end of its useful life, and ecommerce packaging is uniquely suited to use recycled content (unlike use cases such as food grade packaging or glossy magazine paper).
-If for some reason, you find that recycled content is not suitable for your needs, seek our virgin paper sourced from sustainably certified forests.
+If sustainable packaging is your focus, you'll want to look for the highest percentage of recycled content possible, maximizing post-consumer waste in particular.
+Paper can be recycled four to seven times before it reaches the end of its useful life, and eCommerce packaging is uniquely suited to use recycled content.
+If you find that recycled content is not suitable for your needs, seek virgin paper sourced from sustainably certified forests.

 Which EcoEnclose Paper Packaging Solution is best for you?